Stitch n Bitch Crochet: the Happy Hooker

 This is probably the most used crochet book I own.
 Not only is it a veritable treasure trove of patterns to mix and match for blankets that take you beyond the granny square, it’s also just the right thickness to sort out the wobble on my ironing board.
 That aside, it’s a great book.
 The patterns vary in difficulty so there’s something to test every skill level, and Jan Eaton also takes you through using colours – making suggestions for block pairings for each pattern.
 She also gives instructions for edging your blanket.

 My only real criticism of this book is that the title is misleading.
 There are actually only around 100 crochet blocks – she instead uses different colour ways to bump the total up to 200.
-That’s a bit of a disappointment, but there’s plenty in there to keep you busy, especially when your friends suddenly announce they’re pregnant.
-As mine often do.
+That’s a bit of a disappointment, but there’s plenty in there to keep you busy.